 Eligible payroll expenses include salary; health benefits; vacation time; and sick, family, parental, or medical leave.
 You can't cut salaries by more than 25% for employees that made less than $100,000 annually.

 At least 60% of your expenses must be for payroll costs, not including independent contractors.

 Eligible expenses incurred over 24 weeks from the date your lender made your first payment or eight weeks if you received the loan before June 5th.
 The cut-off date for eligible expenses is December 31, 2020.

 The forgivable amount of your loan will be in proportion to the amount spent on payroll.
 There are more complicated rules regarding furloughed employees and rehiring, so it's best to consult an attorney to ensure that your business complies.
 Some of the other available emergency loans include Economic Injury Disaster Loan (EIDL) advance payments, Section 7(a) SBA loans, and the Save Small Business Fund from the U.S. Chamber of Commerce.

 Whether your business used a PPP loan, a traditional loan, or other emergency loan relief, you need to ensure that your company still pays the loan back if something happens to you.
 You also want to ensure that you leave your small business to your family precisely the way you want.
 Some things you should consider are:

 Ensuring that you care for both your business and your family in the event of your death or incapacity can be a stressful burden.
 When you add in a global pandemic, trying to plan can be even more difficult.
 But if you have questions, we can help.
-Whether you are beginning the estate planning process or need to revise your plans, give us a call at 407-849-7072 or contact us through our online form.
+Whether you are beginning the estate planning process or need to revise your plans, contact us.
 At Veliz Katz Law, we work hard to support our clients with the legal services despite these troubling times.